ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

 a library's primary concern should be to minimize the chance of mistakes.
 Looking at other languages, it's clear that better designs are possible.
 Java, C#, and Rust all have distinct classes for naive and aware datetimes (and more).
-We can also see that redesigns are worth the high cost:
+We can also see that redesigns are worth the effort:
 Java [adopted Joda-Time](https://jcp.org/en/jsr/detail?id=310),
 and JavaScript is [modernizing as well](https://tc39.es/proposal-temporal/docs/).
 Will Python's datetime be left behind?